 - Intersection Accidents: A driver who wants to beat a red light can fail to yield the right-of-way in an intersection.
 That can result in a crash with another vehicle.
 Either of the vehicles involved in the collision can then crash into yet a third or even a fourth vehicle.

 - Distracted Driving: The possibilities of an accident drastically rise when a driver is diverted from the road by talking on a phone, texting or participating in other forms of distraction.

 - Drowsy or Fatigued Driving: Drivers whose brains are asleep at the wheel have difficulty perceiving and reacting to hazards on the roadway.
-They might even drift over, into another lane of traffic and cause a multiple-vehicle crash.
+They might even drift over and crash into disabled vehicles, or temporarily parked cars on the side of the road causing a multiple-victim vehicle crash.